rahuln32/LLMs-Finetuning-Safety-Drift-Fixes/llama2/README.md

 # Quick Start

 Follow the notebooks provided:
-- [test-fixes-tier-benign-alpaca.ipynb](test-fixes-tier-benign-alpaca.ipynb) -- fine-tuning with benign datasets: Alpaca and fixes.
+- [Safety-drift-plus-fixes.ipynb](Safety-drift-plus-fixes.ipynb) -- fine-tuning with benign datasets: Alpaca and fixes.
 Contains different kinds of finetuning and fixes, compared across safety and utility.